 - Assemble photographs of your hands.
 If you’re just starting out as a hand model, you need the equivalent of an actor’s headshots.
-Hire a professional photographer—or friend who knows their way around a camera—to take shots of your hands in those traditional poses.
+Hire a professional photographer—who will generally charge between $75 and $250 per image—to take shots of your hands in traditional poses.
 Print the photos on professional paper and assemble a portfolio to submit to modeling agencies.
-Tip: include one shot that includes your beautiful face so you’ll be recognized at go-sees when you meet with clients about potential jobs.
+Here’s a tip: Include one shot that features your beautiful face, so you’ll be recognized at go-sees when you meet with clients about potential jobs.

 - Always get a manicure prior to shooting.
 Before any shoot, make sure those hands are in tip-top shape.
-Find a manicurist you trust who makes you feel confident in your hands’ appeal.
-Later in your hand modeling career, you’ll have people begging to give you manicures!
+Find a manicurist you trust who makes you feel confident about your hands’ appeal.
+Later in your modeling career, you’ll have people begging to give you manicures!

+- Keep those hands steady.
 Can you keep perfectly still for an extended period of time?
 What about doing so while holding an object?
 What about a heavy object?
-Some shoots can last hours, even if they’re for a 30-second commercial.
+Some shoots can last for hours, even if they’re for a 30-second commercial.
 Directors are going to want a model who can hold their hands still for a long time, as any tiny movement can blur or throw off a shot.
 To improve steadiness, strengthen your hands by regularly doing exercises like making a fist, doing finger lifts, wearing wrist weights, or squeezing a stress ball.

 - Have patience and persevere.
-Any acting advice you read on Backstage.com also applies to models.
-The industry can be as challenging as it can be rewarding, so keep at it.
-Take your career into your own hands!
+Any acting advice you read on our site also goes hand in hand with modeling advice.
+The industry can be as challenging as it is rewarding, so keep at it.
+Take your career into your own capable hands.

 Check out Backstage’s modeling listings!